-Assume that $s(G) = n/2-1$.
-Then $\mu(G_U) \ge n/2-1$.
+Now we consider the case $\dstab(I) = n/2$.
+Let $G_U$ be a dominating dominating connected subgraph as in the above proof.
+Then $\mu(G_U) = n/2-1$.
 By Lemma \ref{mu}, $G_U$ is a tree.
-By the above inductive proof, the vertices of $U$ have degree $\ge 2$ and each edge of $M$ contains only a vertex of $U$.
+By the above claim, the vertices of $U$ have degree $\ge 2$ and each edge of $M$ contains only a vertex of $U$.
 Therefore, $G$ is a tree with $n/2$ leaves if we can show that every edge of $M$ has a leaf.
-Since $u$ is an arbitrary vertex of degree $\ge 2$, it suffices to show that its adjacent vertex $v$ in $M$ is a leaf.
+We may assume that $n > 4$.